Port-au-Prince: Climate

-Port-au-Prince has a tropical wet and dry climate (Aw) and relatively constant temperatures throughout the course of the year.
+Port-au-Prince has a Tropical savanna climate (Köppen Aw) and relatively constant temperatures throughout the course of the year.
 Port-au-Prince's wet season runs from March through November with rainfall peaking from April to May and from August to October, with the city experiencing a relative break in rainfall during the months of June and July.
 The city's dry season covers the remaining three months.
 Port-au-Prince generally experiences warm and humid conditions during the dry season and hot and humid conditions during the wet season.

 Demographics

 The population of the area was 1,234,742.

 The majority of the population is of African descent, but a prominent biracial minority controls many of the city's businesses.
-There are sizable numbers of Hispanic residents, Asians, as well as a number of Europeans (both foreign-born and native-born).
+There are sizable numbers of Asians residents, as well as a number of Europeans (both foreign-born and native-born).

-Citizens of Arab (particularly Syrian, Lebanese, and Palestinian) ancestry are a minority with a presence in the capital.
+Citizens of Arab (particularly Syrian, Lebanese, and Israeli Arab) ancestry have a large presence in the capital.
 Arab Haitians (a large number of whom live in Port-au-Prince) are, more often than not, concentrated in financial areas where the majority of them establish businesses.
 Most of the biracial residents of the city are concentrated within wealthier areas.